String Quartet (Fauré): I. Allegro moderato

+II.
+Andante

 The second movement, in 4/4 time, is in no discernible traditional form.
 The opening theme is reprised half-way through the movement, but otherwise the andante winds a contemplative course through meandering scales and occasional octave jumps.
 The dynamics constantly change, with crescendos or diminuendos in the majority of bars.
 The Fauré scholar Jean-Michel Nectoux has said of the movement, "The Andante is one of the finest pieces of string quartet writing.
 From start to finish it bathes in a supernatural light.
 There is nothing that is not beautiful in this movement with its subtle variations of light-play, a sort of white upon white. ...
 The sublime music sinks out of sight, where it carries on, rather than seeming to come to an end".